 Lake Ouachita is a 40,000-acre Corps reservoir on the Ouachita River in Garland and Montgomery counties - the largest lake in Arkansas and among the clearest in the United States with rocky Ouachita Mountain shorelines.
 The conditions at Lake Ouachita set specific requirements for every dock, pier, bulkhead, and retaining wall built along its shoreline.

 Construction on Lake Ouachita requires understanding the reservoir's specific operating regime - the largest lake in Arkansas and among the clearest in the United States with rocky Ouachita Mountain shorelines.
 Water level variation affects dock design, and substrate at each site determines pile embedment depth.
-Army Corps Section 404 permits and reservoir shoreline management plans govern all construction here.
+Army required waterway coordination and reservoir shoreline management plans govern all construction here.

 Shore Protect Team provides Bank Stabilization Services in Lake Ouachita, AR.
-We build dock and pier systems designed for the seasonal water level operating range, construct bulkheads and retaining walls for shoreline protection, and install marine piling for boat lifts.
-Permit applications to the reservoir authority and Army Corps are part of our project process.
+We build dock and pier systems designed for the seasonal water level operating range, construct bulkheads and retaining walls for shoreline protection, and install marine piling for boat lifts. required coordination to the reservoir authority and federally managed are part of our project process.

 Shore Protect Team offers bank stabilization services in Lake Ouachita, AR for residential and commercial waterfront properties on Lake Ouachita.
 Our work covers bulkhead construction and repair, pier and dock installation, retaining wall construction, seawall protection, boardwalks, bridges, marine piling, structure repair and maintenance, and waterfront demolition.
 Each Lake Ouachita, AR project is assessed for the largest lake in Arkansas and among the clearest in the United States with rocky Ouachita Mountain shorelines before work begins.